Redefining Employee Onboarding

 As a result, the organization begins to see right turnover (that is, the employees who are a great fit for the company stay, and the ones who aren’t, don’t) because the ecosystem is designed with the end in mind.

-The new definition of onboarding.
+The new definition of employee onboarding.

 - It’s not just for new hires because people are always taking on new roles and responsibilities.
 We’re never done onboarding!